darylknight/boilerplate/README.md

 -  Run `ddev npm install` to install the packages from `package.lock`
 -  Run `ddev composer install` to install Craft and it's plugins from `composer.lock`
--  Downloading a database backup from the Utilities section of the live site, copy the .sql file into DDEV, then run `ddev import-db`
+-  Download a database backup from the Utilities section of the live site, copy the .sql file into the project root, then run `ddev import-db`
+-  Delete the sql file
 -  Copy `config/license.key` from the server as this isn't stored in the repository
 -  You can download user-uploaded assets from the server either through SFTP, SSH, or with one of the rsync commands below: